 Your situation is even more difficult because you have had your own medical issues that make it hard to remember and deal with the bills.

 Hopefully, you have someone you can really trust to give you a hand with this situation.
 It’s going to take just a bit of work and organization but I think you can get this resolved in a positive way.

 There is detailed information about how to deal with bills after the death of a loved one.
-You can read the full article but here are some highlights.

 When one spouse dies the other should notify the creditors soon after by sending them an original copy of the death certificate and letting them know the person passed away.
 This is why it is good to have a number of original copies of the death certificate on hand.

 Some creditors will check the Social Security death notifications and find out before you contact them but don’t count on that.

 Is credit card debt keeping you from success?
 Learn how to get your debt under control.

 If the debt was only in the name of the spouse that passed away, the creditor would have to look to the estate for any compensation.
 If there was none, the debt ends there.